gd314-sgd/publication/kristian/reduce-reuse-recycle.md

+---
-# Reduce, Reuse, Recycle: Strategies for Designing?
+title: 'Reduce, Reuse, Recycle: Strategies for Designing?'
+author: 'kristian'
+theme: 'Waste = Food'
+---

-The three Rs (Reduce, Reuse, Recycle) have been an imporant aspect of the environmental ...
+The three Rs (Reduce, Reuse, Recycle[^3R] (Not to be confused with Reading, Writing, Arithmatic)) have been an imporant aspect of the environmental ...
 How can we use the 3 Rs as design strategies?

 ## Waste = Food
 We kicked off the term with a reading from _Cradle to Cradle_ with the premise that waste is a problematic concept.
 Nature produces no waste; outputs from one system are always inputs for another.
 Our current design and consumer cultures do not operate in this way.
 Karrie Jacobs in her essay _NAME_ points this out very clearly… Designers make garbage.